Skip to Content

 How To Squirrel Proof Your Bird Feeder

-Bird feeding can be an extremely rewarding hobby, but it can also be extremely annoying if you don’t take time to squirrel proof the bird feeders.
+Bird feeding can be an extremely rewarding hobby, but it can also be extremely annoying if you don’t take time to squirrel-proof the bird feeders.
 Fortunately, there are several effective ways to discourage your furry friends from partaking in the feast you have set out for the birds.

 How To Squirrel Proof Your Bird Feeder

 3. Keep squirrels out with special netting – One of the most effective ways is to encircle existing feeders with a wire cage device with holes small enough for only smaller birds to enter.
-This is great for keeping out larger birds, such as pigeons and starlings, in addition to the squirrels. (see more ideas for squirrel proof feeders here)
+This is great for keeping out larger birds, such as pigeons and starlings, in addition to the squirrels.

-4. Wrap Around Squirrel BaffleWoodlink NABAF18 Audubon Wrap Around Squirrel Baffle, 18-InchAmazon buy buttonBaffles are great – These are ingenious, and they work exceptionally well.
+4. Baffles are great – These are ingenious, and they work exceptionally well.
 Place either metal or plastic baffles above and under the feeders; these should be designed in a sloping way to prevent squirrels from reaching around them.
-The best designs are the ones that tilt and spin once the squirrel climbs onto it thus preventing the squirrel from accessing the feed.
+The best designs are the ones that tilt and spin once the squirrel climbs onto them, thus preventing the squirrel from accessing the feed.

-5. Restrict seed supply – Though rather notorious for sampling a variety of seeds, squirrels are not particularly fond of safflower and nyger seeds.
+5. Restrict seed supply – Though somewhat notorious for sampling a variety of seeds, squirrels are not particularly fond of safflower and nyger seeds.
 If you use these seeds exclusively, then you will certainly get less squirrel traffic coming your way.

 6. Attach a slinky to your bird feeder pole – the squirrels won’t be able to get up the pole.
 See the video below for how to install this.